 What to Expect

-- We ask that guests over the age of two years old wear masks if they are medically/physically able to do so.
+- We ask that guests age five and older to wear masks if they are medically/physically able to do so.

 - Please socially distance from other groups.
 We have a 9,000 square foot facility which allows for plenty of room for everybody to have their own space.

 - We have hand sanitizer throughout the museum for everybody to use.

 - Our maximum capacity is usually 250, but at this time, it is 62 people.
 Again, this allows social distancing to be even easier.

 Starting June 22nd, our hours will be:

 Sunday – 1p-5p